Democrats from the West push update of 150-year-old federal mining law - NewsBreak

 Grijalva has scheduled a hearing on his bill for Thursday at the Energy and Mineral Resources Subcommittee, which Lowenthal chairs.
 A spokeswoman for the House Natural Resources Committee said the panel would mark it up this year, though a schedule has not been finalized.

-Heinrich’s bill has not been scheduling for consideration in the Senate Energy and Natural Resources Committee.
+Heinrich’s bill has not been scheduled for consideration in the Senate Energy and Natural Resources Committee.

 Members of Congress have launched efforts to reform the 1872 law for decades.
 Heinrich’s predecessor, Democrat Jeff Bingaman, introduced a bill in 2009.